P0TEZ/ProjectTOTEM/ConnexionTotemCentrale/README.md

 ## Description

-This server uses the UDP protocol to create the connexions.
+>This server uses the UDP protocol to create the connexions.
 The informations received by the server are put in a postgres database.

 ## Installation

+`server.py` and `utils.py` must be installed in the Centrale C.
+`client.py` and `number.txt` must be installed in each totem.

 ### Requirements